cocos/cocos-docs/en/advanced-topics/hot-update.md

 ![Hot update](./hot-update/title.jpg)

-## Usage scenarios and design ideas
+## Usage Scenarios and Design Ideas

 Game developers are very familiar with the pattern that the game has been released in app market but each time user launch the game it will automatically look for updates from the server, to keep the client always updated.
 Of course, there are some other usage scenarios for hot update, but are not related to what we discuss here.
 We will mainly discuss how to implement hot update system in Cocos Creator.